brennoflavio/airflow-salesforce-operators/README.md

 This script allows Airflow to iterate with Salesforce.
 Currently are supported:

 1. Copy Salesforce Objects into csv on Amazon S3 based on a SOQL query,
-2. Insert, Updtade or Delete Salesforce Object Records based on a csv file on Amazon S3
+2. Insert, Update or Delete Salesforce Object Records based on a csv file on Amazon S3

 ## Installing
 Copy python file to Airflow Plugins folder.
 Your Airflow instance must have ```simple-salesforce``` package installed.